awfixer/awfixer/README.md

 ## [AWBorg]

+> "The Grand summary of this software is that you don't need it. you didn't need kubernetes and this software will make you miss the simplicity of kubernetes."

 This is a project that i have been thinking about for a while and have decided to try to impliment now for shits and giggles.
 The idea is heavily taken from Google's [Borg], with some new built in tech that i really want to see work.
 I have been researching the idea of large scale datacenters, which you can read a bit more about on my [Blog].
 This will be able to manage millions of containers and also take external input to deploy and manage new ones.
 It will be a really cool project should it go according to plan.

+I am usually more reserved about the way that I publish some of these projects, though the sheer scale of what this software is being designed to do makes me a bit less feareless about it so expect a write up on [my blog] pretty soon.